THE UK BRIBERY ACT – Prevention is Better than the Cure

 But, to avail oneself successfully of the defense, the organization must prove that it had in place adequate procedures designed to prevent persons associated with it from undertaking such corrupt conduct.
 This requires a “top to bottom” review of corporate governance.
 The defense requires proof that policies are in place to prevent bribery, that employees and agents are educated as to those policies and the need to abide by them, it requires the organization to prove, at the highest levels of corporate responsibility, an awareness of the need to prevent bribery and the taking of positive steps continuously to ensure that it does not occur.

 Whether you are a small, medium-sized or multi-national corporation, a hedge fund, investment bank or private equity investment vehicle it may be that, by virtue of your trade, persons associated on your behalf are in a position to expose you to the risk of prosecution by reason of corrupt practices.

 The disruptive consequence to corporate governance requires you to formulate the adequate procedures contemplated in the defense to a criminal prosecution in the Bribery Act.
 But you must prove that you had the adequate procedures in place.
 Tim Kendal and GS2Law are able to provide international clients with unique insights and advice into how the laws apply both in the United Kingdom and the USA.
 We can help by:

-• Considering what evidence there may be of a potential criminal offence;
+- Considering what evidence there may be of a potential criminal offense;

-• Determining whether such policies and procedures as you have in place are sufficient to qualify under section 7(2) as a defense to a criminal allegation; mitigating any criminal conduct which might amount to an offence under the Bribery Act.
+- Determining whether such policies and procedures as you have in place are sufficient to qualify under section 7(2) as a defense to a criminal allegation; mitigating any criminal conduct which might amount to an offense under the Bribery Act.

 The Act came into force on the 1st July 2011.
 The UK government has made it plain there will be no period of grace.
 The entire business community is in the firing line and your alarm bells should be ringing.
 In other words: “Ask not for whom the bell tolls…”